-Kenyon's Sexual Misconduct and Harassment Policy and Kenyon's Discrimination and Discriminatory Harassment Policy apply to all members of the Kenyon community.
+Kenyon's Civil Rights Policy (Discrimination, Harassment, and Sexual Misconduct) applies to all members of the Kenyon community.

-Whether you are a student, staff member, affiliated individual, or faculty member, Kenyon's policies aim to protect you.
+Whether you are a student, staff member, affiliated individual or faculty member, Kenyon's policies aim to protect you.

-The expectations for behavior under the Sexual Misconduct and Harassment policy and the Discrimination and Discriminatory Harassment policy are the same for all community members.
-All forms of Sexual Harassment, Sexual Misconduct, Discrimination, and Discriminatory Harassment are never acceptable in our community.
+The expectations for behavior under the Civil Rights Policy (Discrimination, Harassment, and Sexual Misconduct) are the same for all community members.
+All forms of sexual harassment, sexual misconduct, discrimination and discriminatory harassment are never acceptable in our community.